Basil Seedling Photo ID

 6. Place the pots or trays in a warm, well lit room.

-7. The seedlings should begin to emerge within seven to fourteen days.
+7. The basil sprouts should begin to emerge within seven to fourteen days.
 Promptly remove the plastic wrap as soon as you observe the young plants emerging.

 Transplanting Basil Seedlings